openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 ## ForecastSolar Configuration

 [ForecastSolar service](https://forecast.solar/) provides a [public free](https://forecast.solar/#accounts) plan.
-You can try it without any registration or other pre-conditions.
+You can try it without any registration or other preconditions.

 ### ForecastSolar Bridge Configuration